ishantraghaav/E-Commerce-Sales-Analysis-Dashboard/README.md

 # E-Commerce-Sales-Analysis-Dashboard

-Owner of Madhav Store wants us to help them create a dashboard to track and analyse their online sales across India.
+The owner of Madhav Store wants to create a dashboard to track and analyze their online sales across India.

-I analysed E-commerce sales data and created an interactive dashboard using Power BI.
+I have analyzed the E-commerce sales data and developed an interactive dashboard using Power BI to meet this requirement.